A Federated Learning Approach to Anomaly Detection in Smart Buildings

-The input gate controls what new information is added to cell state from current input, while the forget gate controls what information to throw away from memory.
+In summary, the input gate controls what new information is added to cell state from current input, while the forget gate controls what information to throw away from memory.
 The output gate controls what information encoded in the cell state is sent to the network as input in the following time step.
 An LSTM network with multiple LSTM layers is referred to as a stacked or deep LSTM, with the output sequence of one LSTM layer forming the input sequence of the next.